padron63/it-division-recruitment/questions.md

 ## Question 3

 What is an abstract method in OOP?
 How is it used?
+A method that serves as a placeholder that must be implemented by any non-abstract subclass that inherits from the abstract class.
+It defines a common interface

 ## Question 4

-How is `systemd` used in most Linux systems?
+How is `systemd` used in most Linux systems? systemd is a service manager that is responsible for managing services and handling system resources

 ## Question 5

 What is a `git rebase`?
+Git command used to rewrite the commit history of a branch by moving, combining, or editing commits.